thunlp/OpenBackdoor/docs/source/notes/customize.md

 ## Customize Defender

 To write a custom defender, you need to modify the base defender class.
-In OpenBackdoor, we define two basic methods for a defender
+In OpenBackdoor, we define two basic methods for a defender.

 - `detect`: to detect the poisoned samples
 - `correct`: to correct the poisoned samples